The Warframes the Tenno use, from Ash to Mirage.

 - An Arm and a Leg: "The Profit" Trailer instantly becomes a Downer Beginning when a modified Excalibur gets his limbs sliced off in one of Alad's transactions before Mag is threatened with an identical fate.

 - Armor-Piercing Attack: The Sword Beams of Exalted Blade all have the "Punch-Through" characteristic.
 This means that it doesn't matter what you put in front of it.
-Whether it's deployable cover, a physical shield, or another enemy in front: if it has HP and is not standing behind permanent terrain, it's going to get hit.
-The only things that can stop these beams is sufficiently thick permanent terrain, projectile nullification fields (like those of Arctic Eximus and Frost), and the attacks' own range limit.
+Whether it's a deployable cover, a physical shield, or another enemy in front: if it has HP and is not standing behind permanent terrain, it's going to get hit.
+The only things that can stop these beams are sufficiently thick permanent terrain, projectile nullification fields (like those of Arctic Eximus and Frost), and the attacks' own range limit.

-- Blinded by the Light: Radial Blind causes a reflection off his sword that stuns and temporarily blinds nearby enemies.
+- Blinded by the Light: Radial Blind causes a reflection from off of his sword that stuns and temporarily blinds nearby enemies.
 Used against a fellow player, their screen and UI will completely turn white, preventing them from seeing where they are or the state of their health and ammo.
 All slide attacks with Exalted Blade will perform a shorter version and less energy-intensive version of this with decreased range.

 - Cool Sword: His Exalted Blade is a sword made of pure energy that boasts the highest raw damage of any melee weapon in the game, only tied by Wukong's Iron Staff, Valkyr's Valkyr Talons, and Baruuk's Desert Wind.
 It shoots Sword Beams with every swing that punch through all foes in their path, can achieve 100% status chance when used with the Chromatic Blade augment, and can stun all nearby enemies with a mini version of Radial Blind while using a slide attack.